slds-lmu/yahpo_exps/paper/rts/README.md

 renv::restore(lockfile = "renv.lock")
 ```

+Close the R session, followed by setting up python and a virtualenv (we use pyenv and pipenv here).
 Naszilla is required for the NN ensemble surrogate (no explicit install is needed though but we still need the requirements):

 ```bash